Trigona corvina: Pheromones

-T. corvina rely on pheromones for much of their communication with nest mates and rivals.
+Trigona corvina rely on pheromones for much of their communication with nest mates and rivals.
 They produce pheromones from their labial glands.
 The function of signaling depends on the profitability, but they commonly will scent mark a food source either for self-orientation, to deter rivals or to direct a nest mate to the resource.
 Once an individual finds a good food source, they will return to the same source for many days.
 If an individual detects the scent of a rival bee, they will avoid the plant in order to avoid conflict and to save time.
 It has also been shown that pheromones are a method of sexual selection between male drones and queens.
 This form of communication differentiates stingless bees from honey bees who use dances to indicate resource location.

-Local Enhancement
+Local enhancement

-T. corvina have been shown to have local enhancement, which means that they prefer to land near other T. corvina individuals.
+Trigona corvina have been shown to have local enhancement, which means that they prefer to land near other T. corvina individuals.
 They use both visual and epicuticular hydrocarbon cues to locate and monopolize food sources.
 Trigona corvina are able to recognize other members of their species through visual cues but they much prefer to use olfactory cues.
 This is because they can only see from 10–20 cm away but they are able to detect scent from 10–20 meters away.
 Color vision has emerged as an important characteristic for Trigona corvina since it enables them to identify other black bees from rival species.